Cat (feral or wild)

-Long hair is uncommon in feral cats and exotic breeds of cat such as Persian or Siamese are not found in feral populations.
+Long hair is uncommon in feral cats.
+Exotic breeds of cat, such as Persian or Siamese, are not found in feral populations.

-In rural and bushland environments feral cats are generally found in low numbers with relatively large home ranges but in urban areas where food is more abundant their numbers tend to higher and they have smaller home ranges.
+In rural and bushland environments, feral cats are generally found in low numbers with relatively large home ranges.
+In urban areas where food is more abundant, their numbers tend to be higher while their home ranges are smaller.

-Feral cats are opportunistic predators that eat a wide range of foods including carrion.
-They do prefer to hunt and kill and they typically target the most available prey species, but it has been reported that some individuals can become specialist hunters.
-Individual cats become specialists at hunting particular prey species.
+Feral cats are opportunistic predators that eat a wide range of foods.
+They prefer to hunt and kill and target the most available prey species, but it has been reported that individuals can become specialist hunters for particular prey species.

 Feral cats live in a diverse range of habitats including deserts, forests, woodlands and grasslands.

 Kittens and juvenile feral cats may be preyed upon by: